Techypanda/Digital_Dexterity/README.md

 ## Environment Setup
 - db_password: The Password To Database
 - db_username: The Username To Database
-- db_address: The Databsae Address
+- db_address: The Database Address
 - secret_key: A Secret Key -> Deprecated

 ## Running Locally